dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         public DateTime RecordCreatedDateTime { get; set; }
     }

 Once we have those two classes defined we can define a class that represents the stored procedure which pulls them altogether, `CompanyGetAllForTenantID`.
-This class inherits from the *StoredProcedureBase* and take the *List<CompanyDto>* as the *TReturn* type parameter, and the *TenantIdParameters* as the TParameters* Type pararmeter.
+This class inherits from the *StoredProcedureBase* and take the *List<CompanyDto>* as the *TReturn* type parameter, and the *TenantIdParameters* as the TParameters* Type parameter.
 We also need to provide a "pass-through" constructor with a argument which is of the same type as "NormalStoredProcedureParameters" class.

     [Schema("app")]
     internal class CompanyGetAllForTenantID